KatamariJr/gorm.io/pages/docs/performance.md

 ```

 {% note warn %}
-**NOTE** Also refer how to enable interpolateparams for MySQL to reduce roundtrip https://github.com/go-sql-driver/mysql#interpolateparams
+**NOTE** Also refer how to enable interpolate parameters for MySQL to reduce roundtrip https://github.com/go-sql-driver/mysql#interpolateparams
 {% endnote %}

 ### [SQL Builder with PreparedStmt](sql_builder.html)